 - Place pork in a foil pan

-- Apply mustard and rub to top and bottom of pork butt
+- Apply mustard and my original rub to top and bottom of pork butt

 - Add bourbon and/or apple juice to pan and cover with foil.